ThomasPiergiovanni/P3/README.md

 **Description** : Source data, the labyrinthe.
 **Mandatory** : Yes.
 **Settings** : "data/labyrinthe.txt" (default).
 **Comments** : File can contain only values "0" i.e. wall, "1" i.e. path,"2" i.e.  start and "3"  i.e. end.
-Raws and columns number can be changed but changed but parity 'column'vs'raw' must be kept.If changed, make sure to set the constant NUMBER_OF_CELLS_PER_SIDE accordingly.
+Raws and columns number can be changed but parity 'columns 'vs' raws' must be kept.
+If changed, make sure to set the constant NUMBER_OF_CELLS_PER_SIDE accordingly.

 #### 4.2.
 NUMBER_OF_CELL_PER_SIDE
-**Description** : Number of cells(i.e. where player can potentially move) per labyrinthe side.
+**Description** : Number of cells (i.e. where player can potentially move) per labyrinthe side.
 **Mandatory** : Yes.
 **Settings** : 15 (default).
-**Comments** : Can be changed according to DATA_FILE file changes.See DATA_FILE commments.
+**Comments** : Can be changed according to DATA_FILE file changes.
+See DATA_FILE commments.

 #### 4.3.
 CELL_SIZE
-**Description** : Heights and width of a cell(in pixels).
+**Description** : Heights and width of a cell (in pixels).
 **Mandatory** : Yes.
 **Settings** : 32 (default).
 **Comments** :  Size is set accoring to the game images size (in pixel).
 Cannot be changed unless all games images, except IMAGE_GAMECOVER, are changed accordingly.